 • One copy of the dissertation to ISP upon its completion.

 Where do I send my application?
-All applications should be submitted electronically. .
-You can also check the ISP webiste for last year’s winning submission!
+All applications will be submitted electronically.
+You can also check the ISP website for last year’s winning submission!